nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * If a parameter is expected only once in the command but you specified it multiple times, only the last occurrence of the parameter will be taken.<br>
   e.g. If you specify `-u https://github.com/ -u https://google.com/`, only `-u https://google.com/` will be taken.<br>

-* To add multiple parameters of the same prefix, add the prefix multiple times before each parameter.<br>
+* For Add, Edit and Run commands, to add multiple parameters of the same prefix, add the prefix multiple times before each parameter.<br>
   e.g. To add two TAGs, enter `-t tagOne -t tagTwo`.<br>
   e.g. To add three HEADERs, enter `-h "header: one" -h "header: two" -h "header: three"`.<br>

+* Multiple headers/tags must be unique and duplicates will be ignored. e.g. `edit 1 -t tag -t tag` will only create one `tag`.

 * Extraneous parameters for commands that do not take in parameters (such as `help`, `list`, `exit` and `clear`) will be ignored.<br>
   e.g. If the command specifies `help 123`, it will be interpreted as `help`.<br>

-* Multiple headers/tags must be unique and duplicates will be ignored. e.g. `edit 1 -t tag -t tag` will only create one `tag`.

 About the URL Parameter:
 * We do not check the validity of the URLs during input as it is impossible to verify if it exists without sending a request to the server.
 We will instead prevent impossible URL from being keyed in. e.g. `abc.com\go` (`\` cannot exist in a valid URL)